Ph.D., Brown University, 1970

 Honorary Degree (Doctor of Science) from Smith College, 2000

 General Area of Research

-Physiological and psychophysical studies of human visual perception
+Physiological, anatomical and psychophysical studies of human vision.

 Tests of explanations/models of normal and abnormal retinal and optic nerve activity.

 Our laboratory is interested in the physiological bases of both normal and abnormal visual processing.
-Using both behavioral (psychophysical) and electrophysiological techniques, we study the vision of both normal individuals and patients with diseases of the retina or ganglion cell/optic nerve.
+Using behavioral (psychophysical), electrophysiological, and anatomical (OCT) techniques, we study the vision of both normal individuals and patients with diseases of the retina or ganglion cell/optic nerve.

 We are currently focusing on understand damage due to glaucoma so as to improve the clinician’s ability to detect and monitor it.

 Don Hood, the James F. Bender Professor of Psychology and Professor of Ophthalmic Science (in Ophthalmology), has been a member of the Columbia faculty since 1969.
 He holds a B.A. from Harpur College of the State University of New York, M.Sc. and Ph.D.
 (1970) degrees from Brown University and an honorary degree from Smith College (2000) and Brown University (2017).
 From 1982 to 1987, he served as Vice President for the Arts and Sciences at Columbia University.
 He is an elected Fellow of the American Academy of Arts and Sciences, as well as the Society of Experimental Psychologists and the Optical Society of America.
 He received an Alcon Research Institute Award and the Research Excellence Award from the Optometric Glaucoma Society, in 2014.